KDAB/cxx-qt/book/src/concepts/register_types.md

 # C++ Registering QML types

-There are two options for registering the generated QML types, either as a [QQmlExtensionPlugin](./qqmlextensionplugin.md) or registering the types to the engine.
+There are two options for registering the generated QML types, either as a plugin or registering the types to the engine.

 ## Registering to the engine

-If you are registering the types to the engine, firstly you include the generated objects (determined by the name of the Rust module).
+If you are registering the types to the engine, firstly you include the generated objects.

 ```cpp,ignore
 {{#include ../../../examples/qml_minimal/cpp/main.cpp:book_cpp_include}}